dfinity/internet-identity/docs/vc-spec.md

 * Method: `request_credential`
 * Params:
-  * `issuers`: An array of issuers that the relying party trusts.
-Each issuer is an object with the following properties:
+  * `issuer`: An issuer that the relying party trusts.
+It has the following properties:
     * `issuerOrigin`: The origin of the issuer.
     * `credentialId`: The ID of the credential that the relying party wants to request from the issuer.
   * `credentialSubject`: The subject of the credential as known to the relying party.
 Internet Identity will use this principal to ensure that the flow is completed using the matching identity.